-We hear a great deal about globalization— about the transformation of local or regional things or phenomena into global ones.
-Today, for example, coal is mined in Eastern Kentucky and then shipped to China or Argentina.
-In return, people from Eastern Kentucky can buy a number of different things from almost anywhere in the world.
-Globalization can also be used to describe a process by which the people of the world are unified into a single society and function together.
-This process is a combination of economic, technological, socio-cultural, and political forces, and many people have written about how such transformations are natural, desirable, and beneficial.
+For the past two decades or more, we have heard a great deal about globalization—about the transformation of local or regional things or phenomena into global ones.
+Coal, for example, mined in Eastern Kentucky is then shipped to China.
+In return, people from Eastern Kentucky can buy a number of different things made in China at their local Walmart.
+Globalization can also be used to describe a process by which the people of the world are unified into a more connected and cohesive society and can function together.
+This process is a combination of economic, technological, socio-cultural, and political forces, and many people have written about how such transformations are normal, desirable, and beneficial.

-Today, though, we don’t often hear about the local.
+The problem is, we don’t often hear about the local.
 It is my argument that for every movement made in the direction of the global, there is simultaneous response in the direction of the local.
-Media today seem to be unaware of how important such local movements are.
+Media today seem to be unaware of—or perhaps even unconcerned about—how important the local continues to be amid all the globalist talk.
+Neither the local, though, or the global exclusively is a panacea for economic and social challenges; it shouldn’t be either/or but rather both/and.
+We can learn about the global by learning about the local, and we can learn about the local by applying what we know about the global.

 I study and write about Appalachia—a region that runs generally along either side of the Appalachian Mountain chain in the eastern United States.
-The federal government defines the region as running from southern New York state all the way down to northeastern Mississippi.
-More than 400 counties comprise Appalachia (several new ones have just been added), as well as about 23 million people.
+The federal government defines the region as stretching from southern New York state all the way down to northeastern Mississippi.
+More than 400 counties comprise Appalachia (and several new ones occasionally are added), as well as about 25 million people.

-You attend a college that has since the late nineteenth been committed to serving the Appalachian region mainly through educating students from the region.
+You attend a college that has, since the late nineteenth century, been committed to serving the Appalachian region mainly through educating students from the region.
 Many of you reading this come from somewhere in Appalachia.
-You’ve probably not always identified with being “Appalachian”; you may have come here thinking of yourself by your own community—Big Creek, for example—or by your county or by your city.
-Others of you come from different areas of the United States or even the world.
+You’ve probably not always identified with being “Appalachian”; you may have come here thinking of yourself by your own community—Big Creek, for example—or by your county or your city.
+Others of you come from different areas of the United States, or even the world.
 And to you, too, “Appalachia” may be a mysterious word.

 The point I’d like to make is that place matters in this globalized age.
 You’re living in Appalachia at the moment—on the western fringe, actually (take a look out of the windows in Baird Lounge, and you will see the western foothills of Appalachia).
-And whether you come from Eastern Kentucky, Atlanta, or Kenya, you’ll make your home here for the next couple of years.
-It’s thus important to learn about it.
+And whether you come from Eastern Kentucky, Atlanta, or Kenya, you’ll make your home here for the next several years.
+It’s thus important to learn about your new place.
 And one of the best ways to learn about home is to leave it.
-I remember once living for a time in a rural village in Ghana, not far south of Kumasi.
+I remember once living for a time in a rural village in Ghana called Bompata, not far east of the large city of Kumasi.
 One night I was having a difficult time sleeping because it was still very hot and humid at bedtime.
 I started recounting my day’s experiences and connecting those experiences with what I knew about life in Appalachia.
 I came up with a rich list.
 The point is, I had to leave home to learn about home.
 This semester, you’ll learn more about Appalachia in GSTR 210 and, in the process, I hope, learn more about your home.

 Although the mountains we call Appalachia are some of the world’s oldest mountains (between 400 and 500 million years old), “Appalachia” as a region is much younger.
-Spanish cartographers were the first to give name to the region—“Apalchen,” in 1562, mistakenly associating it with the Apalachee tribe of Native Americans, who lived in Northern Florida.
+Spanish cartographers were the first to give name to the region—“Apalchen,” in 1562, mistakenly associating it with the Apalachee tribe of Native Americans, who lived in Northern Florida (that’s right—what is now Florida).
 French cartographers followed a few years later.
-Hence, the geographic definition was born.1
+Hence, the geographic definition of Appalachia was born.1

-It wasn’t until the late nineteenth century, though, that the term “Appalachia” was applied to the entire mountainous region in economic, cultural, and social ways.
-Beginning in the 1870s, writers such as Mary Noailles Murfree and John Fox, Jr., began using mountaineers in fictional stories, stories that characterized mountaineers as being quaint (read: different) and isolated from the rest of mainstream America.
-Some two hundred stories would eventually be written—in magazines as well as novels—over the next few decades.
-Sometimes these stories were positive (for example, the way mountaineers stuck with the Union during the Civil War), other times negative (that they were backward in an otherwise industrializing United States).
-Both views publicized mountain folk as different—as traditional and quaint on the positive side or as backward and poor on the negative side.
-The result was that such “difference” attracted outsiders to come to Appalachia, either to preserve what they saw or to change it, depending on one’s perspective.
+It wasn’t until the late nineteenth century, though, that the term “Appalachia” was applied to the entire eastern mountainous region in economic, cultural, and social ways.
+Beginning in the 1870s, local-color writers such as Mary Noailles Murfree and John Fox, Jr., began using mountaineers in fictional stories, stories that characterized mountaineers as being quaint (read: different) and isolated from the rest of mainstream America.
+Some two hundred stories featuring Appalachian characters would eventually be written—in magazines, as well as novels—over the next few decades, and several became national best sellers.
+Sometimes these stories were positive (for example, describing the way mountaineers stuck with the Union during the Civil War), other times negative (implying that mountaineers were backward in an otherwise industrializing and urbanizing United States).
+Both views publicized mountain folk as different—as traditional and quaint on the positive side or as regressive and poor on the negative side.
+The result was that such difference attracted outsiders to come to Appalachia, either to preserve what they saw or to change it, depending on one’s perspective.

-The significance is that so many misperceptions are connected with the people of Appalachia that it takes concerted effort to try to arrive at an accurate understanding.
+The significance is that so many misperceptions are connected with the people of Appalachia that it takes concerted effort to try to analyze and understand the complexity of the way the people and the place have been constructed.
 This is what I hope you will do in GSTR 210 this semester.
 It also means learning more about an institution that for at least a hundred years has been committed to providing high-quality education to students from Appalachia and beyond—an institution that encourages students to go into Appalachia and make a difference.
+This is part of 210’s focus on place, race, gender, and class.

 One reason stereotypes are so alluring is because they tend to make the complex exceedingly simple.
 It’s easy to think that all Appalachian people are _____________________ (you fill in the blank).
-It’s much harder to make sense, for example, of the plethora of peoples who’ve historically inhabited Appalachia since time immemorial—Native Americans, African Americans, a multitude of ethnic groups who came to work in the coalfields, even those who’ve been here only a few short months or years from Latin America.
+It’s much harder to make sense, for example, of the plethora of peoples who’ve historically inhabited Appalachia since time immemorial—Native Americans, African Americans, a multitude of ethnic groups who came to work in the coalfields and factories, even those who’ve been here only a few short months or years from Latin America.
 It’s much easier to believe all people in Appalachia are poverty stricken; it’s much harder to make sense of a region that includes both the very poor—many from Central Appalachia, for example—as well as some very rich people—especially in Southern Appalachia.
-It’s also easy to think of people from the mountains as being rural hayseeds; it’s harder to consider the city dwellers in places such as Pittsburgh, Knoxville, and Asheville.
+It’s sometimes difficult to make sense why Central Appalachia has had some of the world’s richest natural resources, but why its inhabitants have been and continue to be among the poorest in the U.S. It’s also easy to think of people from the mountains as being rural hayseeds; it’s harder to consider the city dwellers in places such as Pittsburgh, Knoxville, Birmingham, and Asheville.

 So there you have it.
 Who cares, and so what?
 Place matters.
 While you’re here, you’re an Appalachian.
 In learning about this region, you’ll learn about yourself and your own home, wherever it is.
 Because of the stereotyping and the construction of Appalachia, chances are that before you can learn about Appalachia, you’ll first have to unlearn what you think you know.
 Folks in Appalachia are not all that different from folks anywhere else.
 As one author writes, “What we ‘know’ often obscures the fact that Appalachian residents, regardless of subregion, are average and ordinary human beings, who under a given environment will develop like other human beings.”
 5

 I’ll close by switching the conversation from what studying Appalachia can do for you to what you can do for Appalachia.
-There are tremendous riches here, and there are tremendous deficits.
-Many people in the region struggle for jobs, for basic necessities taken for granted elsewhere, and dignity.
+There are tremendous assets here, and there are tremendous deficits.
+Some people in the region struggle for jobs—today more than ever—for basic necessities taken for granted elsewhere, and dignity.
 Learning all you can about such a place, while you’re a student at an institution that has long had a commitment to this region, can open up new and unexpected possibilities for you.
-Even today, the region and its people need those who are willing to devote a life of learning and service .
-Welcome to GSTR 210.
+Learning about the local and the regional can enhance your understanding of the global.
+Even today, the region and its people need those who are willing to devote a life of learning and service.
+If you want to learn more, the good people in the Loyal Jones Appalachian Center in Stephenson Hall can assist.

 1 See David Walls, "On the Naming of Appalachia," from An Appalachian Symposium: Essays written in honor of Cratis D. Williams, edited by J. W. Williamson (Boone: Appalachian State University Press, 1977) Call Number: 975 A6463.